 This recipe calls for cashews that have been soaked and then blended into the batter.
 Be sure to use unsalted cashews – either raw or roasted will work.
 To soak the cashews, place them in a pot and cover with boiling water.
 Cover the pot and let the cashews soak for an hour.
 Then drain and rinse them.

 The soaked cashews add creaminess to this vegan cheesecake and are the perfect replacement for cream cheese when combined with a bit of fresh lemon juice, lemon zest, and salt.
-The combination of those ingredients is what really makes this vegan cashew cheesecake taste like the real thing.
+The combination of those ingredients is what really makes this plant-based cheesecake taste like the real thing.

-I decided to make this vegan cashew cheesecake chocolate flavored by adding some unsweetened cocoa powder, but you can omit the cocoa powder if you prefer a vanilla version instead.
+I decided to make this cheesecake chocolate flavored by adding some unsweetened cocoa powder, but you can omit the cocoa powder if you prefer a vanilla version instead.

 This recipe calls for oat flour in the crust.
 You can purchase store bought oat flour or make some in a food processor by processing rolled oats for about two minutes.
 Or you can substitute gluten-free all purpose flour in the crust if you prefer.